-“Remind them to be subject to rulers and authorities, to obey, to be ready for every good work, TO SPEAK EVIL OF NO ONE, to be peaceable, gentle, showing humility to all men.”
-Titus 3:1-2 NKJV (emphasis mine).
+“Remind them to be subject to rulers and authorities, to obey, to be ready for every good work, to speak evil of no one, to be peaceable, gentle, showing humility to all men.”
+Titus 3:1-2 NKJV (emphasis mine.)

-Raising one hand to the Lord, in a solemn oath, I said, “Father, from this day forward I will speak evil of no man.” by saying that, I just resolved in my spirit that I would speak evil of no one else from that day forward.
-And I thought that it was a “done deal”, as they say.
+Many years ago, I felt a great stirring in my heart when I was meditating on this passage of Scripture.
+I felt challenged in my spirit to make a decision that from day forward I would speak evil of no one.
+Raising one hand to Heaven in a solemn oath, I said, “Father, from this day forward I will speak evil of no man.”
+By saying that, I resolved in my heart that I would speak evil of no one else from that day forward.
+It seemed simple enough, and I thought that it was a done deal.

-“Therefore having these promises, beloved, let us cleanse ourselves from all filthiness of the flesh and spirit, PERFECTING HOLINESS IN THE FEAR OF GOD.”
-2 Corinthians 7:1 NKJV (emphasis mine).
+“Therefore having these promises, beloved, let us cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of God.”
+(2 Corinthians 7:1 NKJV , emphasis mine.)

 “Do not speak evil of one another, brethren.”
-James 4:11
+(James 4:11 NKJV)

 Over the years I have asked the Holy Spirit to teach me about holiness, and humility, and the fear of the Lord.
 I soon realized that in order to understand humility, I had to also understand pride, and the Holy Spirit has taught me how to recognize pride in my life.
 Yes, even though I am careful to live a humble life before the Lord, I know that pride can raise its ugly head at any moment.
-By knowing how to recognize pride, I can stop it, before I ever open my mouth.
+By knowing how to recognize pride, I can stop it before I ever open my mouth.